-Across the last four years, Tchake have worked together in short bursts, having performed at such festivals and concert series' as Cable#8 Festival (Nantes), Supersense Festival (Melbourne), the Totally Huge New Music Festival (Perth) and Sacred Realism (Berlin), and have released a trio album with Berlin-based vibraphonist Emilio Gordoa on Shame File Music.
+Working together in short bursts across the last four years, the duo Tchake have performed at such festivals as Cable#8 Festival (Nantes), Supersense Festival (Melbourne), and the Totally Huge New Music Festival (Perth), have conducted an 11-show tour of Europe, and have released a trio album with Berlin-based vibraphonist Emilio Gordoa on Shame File Music.
 This marks their first recorded release as a duo.

-Both and Net was created during a short residency in Perth, facilitated by Dan O'Connor, during which the duo stripped back their setups approaches to reveal a sharply focused, intense and brutal language.
-Both pieces on this album were improvisations recorded live, with audiences.
-The first piece is, in a way, documentation of the discovery of this approach, and is unpredictable and stark.
+Both and Net was created during a short residency in Perth, facilitated by Dan O'Connor, during which the duo stripped back their setups and approaches to reveal a stark and intense language.
+Both pieces on this album were improvisations recorded live in front of audiences.
+The first piece is, in a way, documentation of the discovery of this approach as it happened, and is unpredictable and brutal.
 The second piece, recorded further into the residency, is a collaboration with guitarist Jameson Feakes, whose contribution of harmonies and drones adds additional dimensions to the music, allowing it to become almost tranquil and melancholic at times.

 Tchake is the duo of percussionist Michael McNab (Naarm/Melbourne) and electronic musician Josten Myburgh (Boorloo/Perth).

 Recording, mixing and mastering by Josten Myburgh

 'Both and Net' was recorded on Whadjuk Nyoongar land.